Aksharapurwar01/BUY-SALE-WEBSITE/README.md

 # BUY-SALE-WEBSITE
-This is E-commerce website in which user can buy or sell products.
+This is E-commerce website in which user can buy or sale products.

 ###Name of Team Members
 1.Akshara Purwar- aksharapurwar@gmail.com